Misz606/ClickHouse/docs/en/development/adding_test_queries.md

 The core functionality is very well tested, but some corner-cases and different combinations of features can be uncovered with ClickHouse CI.

-Most of the bugs/regressions we see happen in that 'grey area' where test coverage is poor.
+Most of the bugs/regressions we see happen are in that 'grey area' where test coverage is poor.

-And we are very interested in covering most of the possible scenarios and feature combinations used in real life by tests.
+We are very interested in covering most of the possible scenarios and feature combinations used in real life by tests.

 ## Why adding tests